skyfielders/python-skyfield/skyfield/documentation/installation.rst

 0.6
 ---

-* Skyfield now automatically generates an estimate for `delta_t` if the user does not supply their own `delta_t` when specifying a date.
-This should make altitude and azimuth measurements much more precise.
+* Skyfield now generates its own estimate for ``delta_t`` if the user does not supply their own ``delta_t=`` keyword when specifying a date.
+  This should make altitude and azimuth angles much more precise.

 * The leap-second table has been updated to include 2015 July 1.